Pelski/universal-cli/README.md

+Jasne!
+Oto zaktualizowana wersja Twojego `README.md`:

+---

-# Universal CLI - http client for creating tools
+# Universal CLI - HTTP client for creating tools

 This is a command-line tool written in Go that allows you to interact with HTTP APIs using standard HTTP methods (`GET`, `POST`, `PUT`, `DELETE`).
 It supports configuration via a file, authentication methods, custom headers, and dynamic parameters.